pyscript/pyscript/docs/development/developing.md

 git checkout -b <your branch name>
 ```

-* Work on your change
+* Work on your changes

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **NOTE**: If you are working on a python file, you may encounter linting issues when pre-commit runs.
 Pyscript uses [black](https://black.readthedocs.io/en/stable/) to fix any linting problems automatically.
 All you need to do is add the changes again and commit using your previous commit message (the previous one that failed didn't complete due to black formatting files).